ani-per/storyboarder/README.md

 `2024-03-24`: This project was created to handle setup for mirrors of [Untitled Film Set](https://hsquizbowl.org/forums/viewtopic.php?t=25325) (privately, since the set was used for testing and was not yet played at that time).

-`2024-09-24`: The scripts were updated to automatically populate answerlines with information about directors from source films, using the [`tmdbv3api` package](https://github.com/AnthonyBloomer/tmdbv3api).
+`2024-09-27`: The scripts were updated to automatically populate answerlines with information about film directors, using the [`tmdbv3api` package](https://github.com/AnthonyBloomer/tmdbv3api).

 ## Feedback